PolynomialTime/academic-kickstart/content/publication/PRICAI2019/index.md

 publication: "*16th Pacific Rim International Conference on Artificial Intelligence -- PRICAI 2019*"
 publication_short: ""

 abstract: Social capital brings individuals benefits and advantages in societies.
-In this paper, we formalize two types of social capital: <i>bonding capital</i> refers to links to neighbours, while <i>bridging capital</i> refers to brokerages between others.
+In this paper, we formalize two types of social capital: *bonding capital* refers to links to neighbours, while *bridging capital* refers to brokerages between others.
 We ask the questions: How would a marginal individual gain social capital with imperfect information of the society?
-We formalize this issue as the <i>partially observable network building</i> problem and propose two reinforcement learning algorithms: one guarantees the convergence to optimal values in theory, while the other is efficient in practice.
+We formalize this issue as the *partially observable network building* problem and propose two reinforcement learning algorithms: one guarantees the convergence to optimal values in theory, while the other is efficient in practice.
 We conduct simulations over a real-world dataset, and experimental results coincide with our theoretical analysis.

 # Summary.
 An optional shortened abstract.
 summary: ""